Unix Mailing Lists, Chats, and Similar Resources

 TUHS and COFF Mailing Lists

-TUHS and COFF are two Unix-related mailing lists hosted at www.tuhs.org's mailman.
+TUHS and COFF are two old-school Unix-related mailing lists hosted at www.tuhs.org's mailman.

-TUHS mailing list is intended for Unix-related subjects only, and COFF is more of an accompanying, off-topic list.
+TUHS is intended for Unix-related topics only, while COFF is more of an accompanying, off-topic list.

 The lists have been run by Warren Toomey and have brought him a 2022 USENIX Lifetime Achievement Award.
-Warren’s motivation for running the lists can be read in his blog post Why Did I Start the Unix Heritage Society?, and an interview with him after the USENIX award can be read in Usenix’ Interview with Warren Toomey.
+Warren’s motivation for running the lists can be read in his blog post Why Did I Start the Unix Heritage Society?.
+An interview with him related to the USENIX award can be read in Usenix’ Interview with Warren Toomey.

-The subscription method is non-standard.
-You should send an email to wkt(AT)tuhs(DOT)org with the content similar to:
+The subscription method for these two lists is non-standard, in the sense that there is no publicly-accessible subscription form.
+You need to send an email to wkt(AT)tuhs(DOT)org with the content similar to:

 “Hello Warren, please subscribe me to the TUHS and COFF mailing lists.
 My email address is …, thanks.”